 'Supernatural' Recap: The Dark Queen Rises

-Last week's episode of "Superantural" may have been the premiere, but this week's episode, "Devil May Care," was the true kickstarter to season 9.
+Last week's episode of "Superantural" may have been the premiere, but this week's episode, "Devil May Care," was the true kickstarter of season 9.
 With fallen angels and Abaddon rising out of the ashes like the fiercest of phoenixes to contend with on top of everything "demony and monstery," it's going to be a busy year indeed.

 Let's dive in, shall we?

 Since they didn't close the gates of hell, Sam and Dean have to rid the world of demons the hard way: one by one.
-They Crowley into their handy dungeon (much to Kevin's dismay) and prepare to holy waterboard the names of every demon possessing humans out of him.
+They haul Crowley into their handy dungeon (much to Kevin's dismay) and prepare to holy waterboard the names of every demon possessing humans out of him.
 Knowing demons, especially ones as theatrical as Crowley, Sam and Dean don't whip out the weapons, but let Crowley stew in his own "delicious juices."
 If a demon monologues in an empty dungeon, does it still snark?